 The purpose of this course is to provide an overview of key principles, components, and concepts of homeland security in the United States.

 Course Requirements Checklist

-After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in Module/Week 1.
+After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

 Discussions are collaborative learning experiences.
 Therefore, the student will participate in 8 Discussions throughout this course.
-The student is required to create a thread in response to the provided topic for each forum.
-Each thread is to be at least 250 words, cite at least 2 current, scholarly sources in current APA format, and demonstrate course-related knowledge.
+The student is required to create a thread in response to the provided topic for each discussion.
+Each thread is to be at least 750 words, cite at least 2 current, scholarly sources in current APA format, and demonstrate course-related knowledge.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
 Each reply must be at least 250 words and cite at least 2 current, scholarly sources in current APA format.

-Analysis and Critique of Major Event Paper
+Research Paper: Analysis of Major Event Assignment

 The student will choose a major event (disaster, incident, catastrophe, or preplanned event) involving homeland security (emergency management focus allowed).
 The student will advise the instructor through email of the event topic for approval.
 The student will provide an in-depth analysis of the event starting with an overview of the event.
 The student will analyze the use of all phases of emergency management (mitigation, preparedness, response, and recovery, and the subcomponents found in each phase) as much as is applicable to each based on the event.
 The analysis will be written in standard current APA formatting using headings and references.
-A minimum of 5 references are required.
+A minimum of 5 current, scholarly references are required.
 The analysis/critique must be at least 5 full pages of content.
 The student will conclude the analysis with recommendations for improvements in any areas found to be lacking.